JohnGarbutt/eiffel-ohpc/README.md

 ## Initial setup

 In the Azure cloudshell, create a service principal using:

     ```shell
     az ad sp create-for-rbac -n openhpc --sdk-auth
     ```
-Make a note of the results this returns.
+Save the output this returns.

 On [https://compute.sausage.cloud/](https://compute.sausage.cloud/):